matt-handy/TheAllCommander/README.md

 TheAllCommander allows researchers to easily develop their own communication modules and connect them to this framework, then leverage the existing framework to test elements of the Red Team workflow through the communication protocol for further study.
 ## What TheAllCommander is...
 A flexible framework for studying, modeling, and testing new C2 communication protocols.

 A portable framework for executing tests of an environments ability to detect non-nominal C2 traffic.

+A robust framework that allows simulation of an attacker's Tools Techniques and Procedures (TTPs) while providing direct mitigation and detection suggestions for augmenting a SIEM.

 ## What TheAllCommander is not...
 TheAllCommander does not natively sling exploits - this is not trying to be Metasploit.
 TheAllCommander does not provide malware agents for use in an engagement - this is not trying to be Cobalt Strike.